Matthew Stafford Player Prop Bets for NFL Week 7 | Los Angeles vs. Detroit 10/24/2021

 Season Stats

-- He has tacked on 26 rushing yards on 18 carries, averaging 4.3 yards per game.
+- He also has 26 rushing yards on 18 carries, averaging 4.3 yards per game.

 - The Rams have run 55.5% passing plays and 44.5% rushing plays this season.
 They rank sixth in the NFL in scoring.